Wiki · Concept · Last reviewed June 25, 2026

 OWASP Top 10 for LLM Applications

-The OWASP Top 10 for LLM Applications is a security-awareness reference for applications that embed large language models, retrieval, prompts, tools, data pipelines, and generative-AI outputs.
+The OWASP Top 10 for LLM Applications is a security-awareness reference for applications that embed large language models, prompts, retrieval, tools, model providers, data pipelines, vector stores, and generative-AI outputs into software systems.

 Definition

-The OWASP Top 10 for Large Language Model Applications is an OWASP GenAI Security Project awareness document for developers, data scientists, and security professionals building applications and plug-ins that use LLM technologies.
-OWASP's project repository says the list represents a broad consensus about critical security risks to LLM applications and is scoped to LLM application security.
+The OWASP Top 10 for Large Language Model Applications is an OWASP GenAI Security Project awareness document for developers, data scientists, application-security teams, platform engineers, and governance reviewers building applications and plug-ins that use LLM technologies.
+OWASP's project repository describes it as a standard awareness document, a broad-consensus reference for critical LLM application risks, and a project scoped to LLM application security.

-It is not a law, certification, or guarantee of safety.
+It is not a statute, certification scheme, vendor attestation, or guarantee of safety.
 It is a vocabulary and review scaffold.
-It helps teams discuss the recurring places where LLM-backed systems fail: instruction boundaries, secrets, dependencies, training and retrieval data, output handling, delegated actions, system prompts, vector stores, factual reliability, and resource consumption.
+It helps teams discuss recurring places where LLM-backed systems fail: instruction boundaries, secrets, dependencies, training and retrieval data, output handling, delegated actions, system prompts, vector stores, factual reliability, and resource consumption.

 How It Works